maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

   ![Start debugging](imgs/start3.png)

   **Warning** Note that debugger has a _debug configuration_, namely "Arduino on ESP32-S3".
 That is good.
-However, when I tried this on another PC, the _debug cnfiguration_ drop down was empty ("No Configurations").
+However, sometimes the _debug configuration_ drop down is empty ("No Configurations").
+That is not good.
 See the Appendix.

 - Have a bit if patience for all tools to start.
   The gdb-server tab in the bottom pane of the Arduino IDE should pop up.